Vintage Lens - Modern Optics

 Mandler @ f2

-At f2 and at close distance, I was surprised to see how sharp the Mandler was.
-My manual focusing skills might be off (I did reproduce this result) but the $400 Mandler is clearly sharper than the $4000 Leica here.
+At f2, and at close distance, I was surprised to see how sharp the Mandler was.
+(I did reproduce this result since my manual focus skills could be a factor) In this circumstances the $400 Mandler seems to be at least as sharp as the $4000 Leica.
+Possibly sharper?

 Conclusion:

-The Mandler is Ok.
-Not a great lens, but Ok.
+The Mandler is ok.
+Not a great lens, but ok.
 What it has going for it is that center sharpness wide open.
 But outside of that it’s not so great.
+Seems like a classic field curvature issue with the reduced edge sharpness.
 Not a good choice for landscapes or street work, even stopped down.

-Another thing it has going for it is aesthetics.
-It’s a small and good-looking lens on the camera, which is important—but not more important than performance.
+But there is another thing it has going for it and that’s aesthetics.
+It’s a small and good-looking lens on the camera, which is important—but not more important than performance, unfortunately.

-So, again, not an idealized comparison of the two lenses, but just a way to decide which lens to take out shooting.
-And the answer in most cases will be: take the Leica, leave the Mandler.
+So, again, not a scientific comparison, but just a way to decide which 35mm to grab when heading out to shoot.
+And the answer for me in most cases will be: take the Leica, leave the Mandler.